Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 > Sometimes you may want certain buttons or actions handled by the devices default handler.
 For example, a Zigbee device may already be bound to a certain light which also imo has better response, reliability and stability.
 To remind you of this, you could add a stop action with a description of why the button shouldn't be changed and being handled somehwere else.
 Then for other actions that aren't handled else where then you can handle them with this component.
 It's also fine to allow an external handler to handle the button push aswell as this component so a button could turn on the light handled via Zigbee and the component could start playing music based on the same switch action.

+#### Variables

+You can assign variables to the switch from the top right menu, these variables can be access through the blueprint conditions or action sequences

 ## Blueprints

 Blueprints are the heart of this component, once a blueprint is defined for a switch then it can be reused for all switches for that specific service and type.
 All blueprints are yaml defined and needs to be placed inside the `config/blueprints/switch_manager` path eg `config/blueprints/switch_manager/philips-hue-tap.yaml`.
 For a more user friendly experience and for switches with multiple buttons then a png file should be placed with the same name (case sensitive) eg a philips-hue-tap.yaml blueprint image would be `config/blueprints/switch_manager/philips-hue-tap.png`.